-The value reported is qualified by certain definitions, assumptions and limiting conditions, hypothetical condition and certification, which are set forth within the attached report.
+The value reported is qualified by certain definitions, assumptions and limiting conditions, hypothetical conditions and certification, which are set forth within the attached report.
 This appraisal report is intended to conform to the Uniform Standards of Professional Appraisal Practice, and State of Montana, DNRC reporting requirements.

-Based on my analysis, the market value of the subject property, as set forth, documented and qualified in the attached report under conditions prevailing on February 11, 2017 was:
+Based on my analysis, the market value of the subject property, as set forth, documented and qualified in the attached report under conditions prevailing on April 24, 2019 was: